-As I author this post for the group, I should note that I have had a real estate license for over 20 years.
-It's important knowing that the low-ball offer below would receive a $1,000,000 counter offer.
+As I author this for a group of posts, I should note that I have had a real estate license for over 20 years.
+It's important knowing that the low-ball offer I describe below would in fact receive a $1,000,000 counter-offer.
 I will not likely see it happen at any time in my next 20 years.
 Other examples and similarities though will definitely happen, as people are people.

 We had just put a new home listing up for sale, and had 11 appointments lined up for the Sellers.
 They chose to get away with their four children and left town for the showings and a Saturday open house.
 They would be returning on Sunday to consider any offers that possibly came in.